 There will be people you can trust and people who will take advantage of you.
 Don’t be so quick to trust anyone.
 Exercise a healthy amount of caution that will prevent you from talking to strangers but will allow you to find the right people.
 This balance can only happen when you’re confident about you know and what you should do.

 The key to doing it right is to be as rational as possible.
 Settle for just the right amount; no more, no less.
-Be aware of everything around you but make sure that that doesn’t keep you from seeing the truly important things that like having friends and family and enjoying life in general.
-Prepping works best when you do it simply because you want to and not because of blinding paranoia.
+Be aware of everything around you, but make sure that that doesn’t keep you from seeing the truly important things that like having friends and family and enjoying life in general.